sarkahn/dots-roguelike/Assets/Part2/Part2-ECS.md

 ![](images~/emptyconsole.png)

 You might also notice that the camera is no longer resizing itself to our console.
-This was something that was handled automatically in the previous tutorial by the "Initialize Simple Console" menu command.
+This was something that was handled automatically in the previous chapter by the "Initialize Simple Console" menu command.
 Since we're no longer relying on that, we need to manually attach the camera to our console.
 However, there's a problem.
 As I mentioned earlier we cannot access MonoBehaviours from ECS without doing some extra work.